Insurance Coverage & Costs

 old; healthy, sick; large contract size, small contract size.
 All the elements

 of insurance are still maintained in this pooled account.
-Its an employer-controlled
+It’s an employer-controlled

 account.